tweak-com-public/tweak-api-client-csharp/docs/TeamMemberApi.md

 <a name="teammembersidtargetmodeltargetidinvitepost"></a>
 # **TeamMembersIdTargetModelTargetIdInvitePost**
-> List<XAny> TeamMembersIdTargetModelTargetIdInvitePost (string id, string id2, string targetModel, string targetId, List<XAny> data = null)
+> List<InvitationTicket> TeamMembersIdTargetModelTargetIdInvitePost (string id, string id2, string targetModel, string targetId, List<Object> data = null)

 Invite a group of people to join a team, portal or other targets